 This is sort of Truth in Television: the U.S. government does in fact pay people to come up with plans for any possibility — global flooding, alien invasion, etc. One of their contingency plans addresses the possibility of an attempted takeover of the United States of America by the Girl Scouts.
 Seriously... how would you plan to convince an army to start firing on elementary school girls, even ones that are undeniably murderous?

 All modern militaries will do this (perhaps not for the most extreme examples, but still).
 Well into the 20th Century the U.S., Canada, and the United Kingdom maintained plans for war between Canada and the U.S., the U.K. and the U.S., or the U.K. and Canada against the U.S., even when the actual possibility of anyone actually considering such a war seemed stupid.
 On the other hand, the Pacific War in World War II largely proceeded in accordance with plans the U.S. had in place since the 1920s for just such a situation.
 To a large extent, these are the results of training courses in various military command colleges, since the best way to teach officers how to draw up plans is to have them draw up plans, and the best way to teach them to think outside the box is to confront them with highly unlikely, or even completely absurd scenarios.
-Once you have the plans, well, it doesn't cost anything to hang on to them, and you never know; even if the specific event is ludicrously impossible, there might be aspects to it that turn out to be useful.
+Once you have the plans, well, it doesn't cost anything to hang on to them, and you never know; even if the specific event is ludicrously impossible, there might be aspects to it that turn out to be useful - provisions for fighting in cold climates could help in an attack on Canada as well as the defense of Alaska, for instance.
 Also, the plans for the U.S. going to war with Canada most likely weren't done so much because they anticipated it, but to make the more seriously-made plans (those involving Germany and Japan) less controversial.

-It is also worth pointing out that the US HAD gone to war with Canada (or, rather, some bits under the rule of the British Empire that would BECOME Canada later on) in 1812, and burnt its capital to the ground.
+The US had gone to war with Canada (or, rather, some bits under the rule of the British Empire that would become Canada later on) in 1812, and burnt its capital to the ground.
 Due mostly to a failure to plan, prepare, and consider who and what was really on the opposite side, the US failed in the invasion, and the US itself was subsequently invaded by British regulars who did surprisingly well (including burning down Washington, D.C. and attacking Baltimore and New Orleans).
 However, Admiral Sir David Milne wrote to a correspondent in 1817 that should the US declare war again, the British couldn't afford to even try to defend Canada.

 While researching for World War Z, Max Brooks consulted with a great number people in various areas of emergency planning, and to his surprise nearly all of them had in mind at least some type of zombie contingency plan (even if not official).
 More in the "Literature" section above.